intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Architecture/Message Broker.md

 - Worker nodes run Kafka on port `9092`.
 - Master nodes run Zookeeper on port `2181`, and do _not_ run brokers.

-Topics are divided into N partitions and have f+1 replicas.
-The default is 3 partitions and 2 replicas.
-The cluster is able to tolerate f failures with f+1 replicas.
-Partition size should be reconfigured during operation based on the number of consumer groups; and message volumes and cardinality of keys used for producing messages.
+Topics are divided into `N` partitions and have `f+1` replicas.
+The cluster is able to tolerate `f` failures with `f+1` replicas.

+Partition size will be reconfigured during operation based on the number of consumer groups; and message volumes and cardinality of keys used for producing messages.

-The following topics are created at startup, by default with 3 partitions and 2 replicas per topic.
+The default configuration has 3 partitions and 2 replicas per topic.

+The following topics are created at startup.

   `monitoring.pms:3:2`, `monitoring.mppt:3:2`, `monitoring.inverter:3:2`